 "I didn't go.
 It was too hot."
 Bill said, angrily.
 "I told you, you were wasting your time.
 You practically kill yourself working for that company.
 What makes you think I'd want to do the same?"
 Let her go ahead and get mad, (Hops into Bill’s head) it wasn't going to change anything.

-(Now the above gets into both peoples thoughts, but it is ill-favored with editors who call it “head hopping” and because of that and all the “telling” it almost certainly would be rejected.)
+(Now this gets into both peoples thoughts, but it is ill-favored with editors who call it “head hopping” and because of that and all the “telling” it almost certainly would be rejected.)

-Exterior dramatic -- or camera eye -- viewpoint:
+Exterior dramatic -- or camera eye -- pov:

 Bill looked up from his recliner and rattled the newspaper, shaking the pages into position with an impatient gesture.

 "I thought you had that job interview this afternoon."
 Jacqueline frowned, put down her bag, and picked up the mail with shaking hands "You've been out of work for weeks.
 What are we supposed to do about these bills?"